Get PeakVisor App

 Mount Washington in Winter.
 White Mountain National Forest

-The central part of the Appalachians is home to a number of important protected areas, including:
+The central part of the Appalachians is home to several important protected areas, including:

 Finally, the southern Appalachians contain the following recreation areas: